kasnder/GreaseMilkyway/README.md

 - Need help maintaining focus while using their devices
 - Want to customise their digital environment to better suit their needs

-Redd Focus is designed to make digital spaces more accessible and manageable for people with attention-related conditions.
+ReDD Focus is designed to make digital spaces more accessible and manageable for people with attention-related conditions.

 ## Adding new Rules